 Rotary has been working to eradicate polio for over 30 years, and our goal of ridding the earth of the disease is in sight.
 We started in 1979 with vaccinations for 6 million children in the Philippines.

-Today, Afghanistan, Nigeria and Pakistan are the only countries where polio remains endemic.
+Today, Afghanistan and Pakistan are the only countries where polio remains endemic.
 Nigeria was recently declared polio-free.